oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

+Pre-built binaries were built on Oracle Linux 6 and will require a compatible glibc.

 If source code is being compiled you need:

 - GCC 4.7 (or later) because compiling for Node 4 (or later) requires